-Net patient service revenue increased by \$1,008,381, or 3.9 percent, from the prior year.
-This is due to an increase in outpatient and inpatient utilization.
+Net patient service revenue increased by \$1,008,831, or 3.9 percent, from the prior year.
+This is due to an increase in outpatient and inpatient utilization and clinic visits.
 During this same period, operating expenses also increased by \$975,997 or 3.7 percent from the prior year.
 This increase is due to an increase in salaries and wages.
 These increases will be further discussed in the Operating and Financial Performance section of this analysis.